Guinea pig or hamster? They look similar, but they’re very different pets.

 Climbing

-Guinea pigs are not good climbers.
+Guinea pigs aren’t good climbers.

 Some people might get confused by this, but this is true!